SEC501: Advanced Security Essentials - Enterprise Defender

 • Overview

 Traffic analysis and intrusion detection used to be treated as a separate discipline within many enterprises.
 Today, prevention, detection, and response must be closely knit, so that once an attack is detected, defensive measures can be adapted and proactive forensics implemented so the enterprise can continue to operate.
-This course section will start with a brief introduction to network security monitoring, followed by a refresher on network protocols with an emphasis on fields to look for as security professionals.
+This course section will start with a brief introduction to network security monitoring, followed by a refresher on network protocols, with an emphasis on fields to look for as security professionals.
 We will use tools such as tcpdump and Wireshark to analyze packet traces and look for indicators of attacks.
-We will use a variety of detection and analysis tools, craft packets with Scapy to test detection, and touch on network forensics and the Security Onion monitoring distribution.
-Students will also explore Snort as a Network Intrusion Detection System and examine rule signatures in-depth.
+We will also use a variety of detection and analysis tools as well as explore Snort as a Network Intrusion Detection System and examine rule signatures in-depth., Students will also conduct network forensics, and make use of the SOF-ELK platform to demonstrate the power of Security Information and Event Management tools.

 Exercises